vorSherer/Reading-Notes/Py-DSA-Review.md

 1. __Develop your solution in Pseudocode__.
 This frees one from the actual syntax requirements as one confirms the Algorithm in a code-like language.
 The key point here is to verify the logic. <br>
 1. __Don't sweat the small stuff__.
 If you make a mistake or forget something, brush it off!
 If you can't recall something, __*state that you would look it up*__. <br>
 1. __Sit down.
 Be Humble.__ This is as much about __*HOW*__ you work as about *WHETHER YOU SOLVE* the problem.
 If offered constructive criticism, accept it gracefully.
 You're demonstrating team fit in doing so. <br>
 1. __Come prepared.__ Put in the time necessary to maximize your chances to pass.
-There is no substitute for putting in solid time and effort beforehand. __RECOMMENDED EFFORT: *Cracking the Coding Interview*__ - Gail Laakman McDowell. <br>
+There is no substitute for putting in solid time and effort beforehand. __RECOMMENDED EFFORT: *Cracking the Coding Interview*__ - Gayle Laakmann McDowell. <br>
 1. __Review your finished work.__ Is it __complete and correct?__  Is it __algorithmically efficient__ (i.e., the optimal way to solve the problem)?
 Walk through a test input or two to check.
 Test an edge case or two. <br>

 ---